Elements-Agency/benjaminjyoung/content/story/one-last-walk-with-izzy/index.md

 collection: Back In The Light
 ---

-There are some walks we get to take — and some that live only in the quiet corners of our hearts. **One Last Walk With Izzy** is one of those moments I never had, but always wished for.
+A tribute to love, loss, and a walk that never happened. - There are some walks we get to take — and some that live only in the quiet corners of our hearts. **One Last Walk With Izzy** is one of those moments I never had, but always wished for.

 <!--more-->